-As another example, Section [BG] 802.1 is designated as the responsibility of the IBC-General Development Committee, which is part of the Group A portion of the hearings.
-This committee will hold its Committee Action Hearings in 2018 to consider code change proposals for the chapters for which it is responsible.
-Therefore, any proposals received for Section [BG] 802.1 will be assigned to the IBC-General Development Committee for consideration in 2018.
+For example, every section of Chapter 1 of this code is designated as the responsibility of the Administrative Code Development Committee, and that committee is part of the Group B code hearings.
+This committee will conduct its code development hearings in 2022 to consider all code change proposals for Chapter 1 of this code and proposals for Chapter 1 of all I-Codes except the IECC, IRC and IgCC.
+Therefore, any proposal received for Chapter 1 of this code will be assigned to the Administrative Code Development Committee for consideration in 2022.

 It is very important that anyone submitting code change proposals understands which code development committee is responsible for the section of the code that is the subject of the code change proposal.
-For further information on code development committee responsibilities, please visit the ICC website at www.iccsafe.org/scoping.
+For further information on code development committee responsibilities, please visit the ICC website at www.iccsafe.org/current-code-development-cycle.